What is Skin Cancer?

 How is Skin Cancer treated?

 All skin cancers should be removed immediately.
 The cancerous tumours must be destroyed or removed surgically.
 Sometimes, a small piece of tumour is removed first (skin biopsy) for examination to confirm if it is cancerous.
 The treatment method will depend on age, general health, the type and size of the cancer, site on the body, personal preference and whether the cancer has spread to other parts of the body.
 For a large cancer, a skin graft may be necessary.
 This involves using a layer of the skin from another part of the body.
-If the cancer is very small and not deep, it may be removed by freezing it.
-When one is medically unfit for surgery or where surgery might be difficult or disfiguring, radiotherapy may be used.
+If the cancer is very small and in upper layer, it may be removed by freezing it.
+When one is medically unfit for surgery or where surgery might be difficult to conduct, radiotherapy may be used.
 In the case of chemotherapy, the drugs may come in the form of a cream or liquid to be applied directly to the tumour, or as a tablet.

 Disclaimer: Therapeutic effect depends on individual patient's condition.
 The content of this website is for informational purpose only,this can not be the basis of medical diagnosis and treatment and even can not replace the diagnosis and treatment from doctors.Please refer to Terms and Condition for more information.